-GuSH Crosswalk Seed Grant Funding
+GuSH Crosswalk Seed Grant

 - Submit primary application through the GuSH Application (note that a faculty advisor letter is not required but if a faculty member is integral to the current support of the project then they should complete the Advisor Support Form to provide additional support for this submission.)
+On Section 1 of the application under "Collaborative Project" mark "Yes" and in the first line of the box for listing group members put "CROSSWALK" and then list all members of the collaboration providing name and affiliation.

 - Submit a response to the items below to firstname.lastname@example.org using a subject line of “GuSH-CW: (your full name)”